-Helen Nissenbaum is Professor of Media, Culture and Communication, and Computer Science, at New York University, where she is also Director of the Information Law Institute.
-Her work spans social, ethical, and political dimensions of information technology and digital media.
-She has written and edited five books, including Values at Play in Digital Games, with Mary Flanagan (forthcoming from MIT Press, 2014) and Privacy in Context: Technology, Policy, and the Integrity of Social Life (Stanford University Press, 2010) and her research publications have appeared in journals of philosophy, politics, law, media studies, information studies, and computer science.
-The National Science Foundation, Air Force Office of Scientific Research, Ford Foundation, U.S. Department of Homeland Security, and the U.S. Department of Health and Human Services Office of the National Coordinator have supported her work on privacy, trust online, and security, as well as several studies of values embodied in computer system design, search engines, digital games, facial recognition technology, and health information systems.
+Helen Nissenbaum is Professor of Information Science at Cornell Tech and currently on leave from New York University, Media, Culture, and Communication and Computer Science.
+Prof. Nissenbaum's work spans societal, ethical, and political dimensions of information technologies and digital media.
+Her books include Obfuscation: A User's Guide for Privacy and Protest, with Finn Brunton (MIT Press, 2015), Values at Play in Digital Games, with Mary Flanagan (MIT Press, 2014), and Privacy in Context: Technology, Policy, and the Integrity of Social Life (Stanford, 2010).
+Grants from the National Science Foundation, Air Force Office of Scientific Research, Ford Foundation, the U.S. Department of Health and Human Services Office of the National Coordinator, and the Defense Advanced Research Projects Agency have supported her research on privacy, trust online, cyber security, and values in design (of search engines, digital games, facial recognition technology, health information systems, etc.).

-Nissenbaum holds a Ph.D. in philosophy from Stanford University and a B.A.
+Prof. Nissenbaum holds a Ph.D. in philosophy from Stanford University and a B.A.
 (Hons) from the University of the Witwatersrand.
+She received an honorary doctorate from Leuphana University at Lüneberg in 2017.
 Before joining the faculty at NYU, she served as Associate Director of the Center for Human Values at Princeton University.

 Click here, here and here to download photos.